oppia/oppia-web-developer-docs/Google-Summer-of-Code-2026.md

 - **Milestone 1**:
   - Introduction of three new feature flags: lesson progress visualization, study guides, and worked examples.
   - Support for lesson progress visualization gated behind the feature flag.
-  - Support for the new study guides experienced, gated behind the study guides feature flag.
+  - Support for the new study guides experience, gated behind the study guides feature flag.
   - Completed QA testing for both features with all bugs triaged (see below for note on launch readiness).

 - **Milestone 2**: